wxsd-sales/video-queue-macro/README.md

 ```

-## Requirements

-1. Webex Device running RoomOS 10.20.x or above.
-2. Device Web Admin or Control Hub access to enable and upload the Macro.

 ## Setup

+### Prerequisites & Dependencies:

+- Webex Device running RoomOS 10.20.x or above.
+- Device Web Admin or Control Hub access to enable and upload the Macro.

+### Installation Steps:
 1. Download the ``video-queue.js`` file and upload it to your Webex Room device.
 2. Configure the Macro by changing the initial values, there are comments explaining each one.
 3. Enable the Macro.

 ## Validation